 The frame itself is quite durable and well-constructed.
 Assembly is simple, and the frame provides 11.5” clearance space.
 Bear in mind that despite this ample space, the supporting legs and barred constructed might limit what you wish to put under the bed.

-The frame is available in bronze or white, as well as three sizes from full to king.
+The metal bed frame is available in bronze or white, as well as three sizes from full to king.
 A twin size is not available.
 DHP Tokyo also provides a one-year warranty.
 Considering the beauty of this frame, it’s also quite a bargain.

 Shoppers can enjoy an affordable frame without sacrificing quality.
-Featuring a handsome cherry finish, this frame utilizes wooden slats to support the mattress.
+Featuring a handsome cherry finish, this frame utilizes wooden slat to support the mattress.
 Because it does not have a headboard and the design is minimal, you may not see the cherry finish much in day-to-day life, but it is a nice touch.
 The wood is treated to prevent slippage.

 It is a shorter frame designed to be low to the ground, with an assembled height of 41 inches.
 As it’s available in four sizes, from twin to king, the other dimensions vary.
 Despite the low nature of this bed frame, there is a 9”clearance underneath.